 Moisture: Moisture content was estimated using the method of NIN (2003).

-Procedure: To determine the moisture content, 10 gram of sample was taken in a Petridis and dried in a hot air oven at 110oC ± 5oC, then cooled in desiccators and weighed.
+Procedure: To determine the moisture content, 10g of sample was taken in a Petridis and dried in a hot air oven at 110oC ± 5oC, then cooled in desiccators and weighed.
 The process of heating and cooling was repeated until a constant weight was achieved.
 The moisture content was calculated from the loss in weight during drying and expressed in percentage.
 The moisture percent was calculated by using formula.

-Moisture (g/100g) = Initial weight – Final weight
+Moisture (g/100g) = Initial weight – Final weight/

 Weight of the sample (g) X 100